Transgender rights in Germany: Name changes

-One can either obtain a change of name alone, and proceed later with a change of legal gender, if possible or desired, or obtain both in a single legal procedure.
+One could have either obtained a change of name alone, and proceed later with a change of legal gender, if possible or desired, or obtained both in a single legal procedure.

-The name change becomes legally void if a child of the trans person is born more than 300 days after the name change.
+The name change became legally void if a child of the trans person is born more than 300 days after the name change.

-Several court decisions have further specified several matters.
-For example, a person with only a name change has the right to be called "Herr" or "Frau" (Mr. or Ms.) according to their first name, not their legal gender; similarly, documents have to be issued reflecting their actual gender identity, not legal gender.
-Job references, certifications and similar from the time before the change of name may be reissued with the new name, so effectively there is no way for a new employer to learn about the change of name and/or legal gender.
-Also, people with only a name change do not have to divulge their legal gender to employers.
+Several court decisions had further specified several matters.
+For example, a person with only a name change had the right to be called "Herr" or "Frau" (Mr. or Ms.) according to their first name, not their legal gender; similarly, documents had to be issued reflecting their actual gender identity, not legal gender.
+Job references, certifications and similar from the time before the change of name may have been reissued with the new name, so effectively there was no way for a new employer to learn about the change of name and/or legal gender.
+Also, people with only a name change did not have to divulge their legal gender to employers.

-A name change is registered as previous last names in the resident registration (German "Melderegister").
-It is also registered in the Federal Central Tax Office as previous last names with the Tax Identification Number.
-Based on the previous last names there can be seen the previous gender.
+A name change was registered as previous last names in the resident registration (German "Melderegister").
+It was also registered in the Federal Central Tax Office as previous last names with the Tax Identification Number.
+The previous gender could have been seen via the previous last names.